 The Merkur model gets its “Barber Pole” name from its classic handle design that is similar to that of a barber pole offering its users a distinct image of the razor.
 The Merkur 38C model offers a frame made up of solid brass, which actually makes this razor the heaviest safety razor compared to most razors.
 The brass frame of the Merkur weighing 4 oz. actually contributes to an outstanding balance that users will definitely love it.
 It has a long handle as well making it ideal for users with large hands.
 The great feature of the Merkur is the bottom of the Merkur 38C model, which is a bar that is similar to the bottom of a barber pole.
 This bar is what provides a good weight at the bottom to prevent slipping when shaving and cause cuts or wounds.
 The Merkur also has a good aggressiveness rating which makes it one of the top-rated safety razors for beginners.
 However, if you’re not too careful, the weight of this razor may turn out to be more aggressive than usual.
 The Merkur 38C model is definitely one of the top safety razors.

-The Edwin Jagger offers a brass frame & chrome finish to give its users classic razor’s look.
+Being our top choice in our safety razor review is the Edwin Jagger.
+It offers a brass frame & chrome finish to give its users classic razor’s look.
 This razor weighs at 2.1 oz. making it a lightweight razor and good for balance when shaving, but the handle of this razor does not have any continuous knurling or texture.
 Instead, the handle of the Edwin Jagger DE89 is smooth, which can be problematic considering this razor is a double edge and is ideal mostly for wet shaving.
 For those that use oil when shaving and use this razor, it’s best to be cautious in the grip.
 What’s more is that the Edwin Jagger DE89 offers a high similarity to that of a straight razor.
 Straight razors are the most difficult to use but give the cleanest & groomed results.
 The Edwin Jagger is not one of the top safety razors for beginners to use but once you get the hang of the Edwin Jagger and adapt to its weight and applied the pressure needed, it offers one of the top safety razor blades.